-- 1.1 The report proposes the Treasury Strategy for 2015/16 and recommends Prudential Indicators for 2015/16 to 2017/18.
+- 1.1 The report proposes the Treasury Strategy for 2016/17 and recommends Prudential Indicators for 2016/17 to 2018/19.
 The report is technical in nature but the key points to note are:- - Borrowing is largely driven by the Capital Programme Strategy.
 From 2011/12 the Council's borrowing requirement has been significantly reduced due to the Government changing the way in which it funds the Council's capital expenditure and providing capital grants rather than supported borrowing approval with on-going revenue support grant to meet the financing costs of the borrowing.
-The Treasury Strategy includes new prudential borrowing of £7.3 million from 2014/15 to 2016/17 for the purchase and refurbishment of Mardol House.
-This will be financed from internal borrowing so there will be no need to take on any new external debt.
-There is no further borrowing required in future years following a review of the Capital Programme and the continued policy of generating additional capital receipts to fund capital expenditure. - The Council's lending continues to be restricted to highly credit rated Banks, one Building Society, Nationalised and Part Nationalised Institutions which meet Capita's creditworthiness policy, other Local Authorities and the UK Government. - The internal Treasury Team will continue to look for opportunities to make savings by actively managing the cash and debt portfolio in accordance with the Treasury Strategy. - The bank rate is expected to remain at its historically low level of 0.50% until December 2015 when it is forecast to rise to 0.75%.
-Every 0.25% increase in the bank rate equates to around £250,000 of additional interest receivable per annum on the Council's investments.
+There is currently no borrowing required in future years based on the current Capital Programme and the continued policy of generating additional capital receipts to fund capital expenditure. - The Council's lending continues to be restricted to highly credit rated Banks, three Building Societies, Nationalised and Part Nationalised Institutions which meet Capita's creditworthiness policy, other Local Authorities and the UK Government. - The internal Treasury Team will continue to look for opportunities to make savings by actively managing the cash and debt portfolio in accordance with the Treasury Strategy. - The bank rate is expected to remain at its historically low level of 0.50% until December 2016 when it is forecast to rise to 0.75%.
+Every 0.25% increase in the bank rate equates to around £375,000 of additional interest receivable per annum on the Council's investments. - Long term borrowing rates are expected to be higher than investment rates during 2016/17 therefore long term borrowing may be postponed in order to maximise savings in the short term.
+No external borrowing is currently expected to be undertaken in 2016/17 or future years due to a review of the Capital Programme.

-- Long term borrowing rates are expected to be higher than investment rates during 2015/16 therefore long term borrowing may be postponed in order to maximise savings in the short term.
-No external borrowing is currently expected to be undertaken in 2015/16 or future years due to a review of the Capital Programme. - The Council has agreed to offer to lend funds to Shropshire Housing Ltd (which incorporates both South Shropshire Housing Association and the Meres & Mosses Housing Association) and Severnside Housing at an agreed rate.
+The Council has agreed to offer to lend funds to Shropshire Housing Ltd (which incorporates both South Shropshire Housing Association and the Meres & Mosses Housing Association) and Severnside Housing at an agreed rate.
 In the current climate Housing Associations can find it difficult to obtain funding for new affordable housing.
 It has been agreed to offer to lend up to £10 million to each of these Housing Associations in order to support the building of affordable housing and shared office accommodation in Shropshire.
 For security purposes, each loan will be secured against existing assets held by or owned by the Housing Association.
-To date £3,000,000 has been drawndown by Shropshire Housing Ltd and £2,280,000 by Severnside Housing.
+To date £9,770,000 has been drawn down by Shropshire Housing Ltd and £2,280,000 by Severnside Housing.
+Severnside Housing are looking to draw down their remaining outstanding balance by 31 March 2016.